bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 - The creation of NonGNU ELPA (an official package repo with relaxed requirements for package inclusion)
 - Native JSON support, native compilation, built-in LSP support, TreeSitter, etc

+Probably there are other extremely important achievements resulting from the actions of the head maintainers that I've forgotten about.
+Feel free to mention those in the comments.

 ## Closing Thoughts

 As you can see - that was quite the journey, that spans over 15 years.
 If I had pick one year that was the most important for what followed next it would